 You can expect to hear whirring or clicking sounds from the machine.
 Some machines are noisier than others.

-After the test
+After the PET-CT scan

 You can do normal activities after the scan.
 This includes driving.
 The staff will tell you to drink several glasses of water.
 This helps wash the radioactive substance and dye out of your body.

-Questions to ask your doctor
+Questions to ask your health care team

-Who will do the PET-CT scan?
+Where will I have the PET-CT scan?

 How long will it take?

-What are the benefits and risks of a PET-CT scan?
+What are the benefits and risks?

 When will I learn the test results?
-How will you tell me?

-Will I need other tests?
+Will I need other tests